PDF(795.1 KB) View with Adobe Reader on a variety of devices

 Network Protection Modes

-There are several different types of network protection modes that GPON can utilize, see below for different types.
+There are several different types of network protection modes that GPON can utilize, see the image for different types.

 No equipment redundancy is provided in the ONU or feeder fibres.

 No ONU or full ODN protection.